 Credit is about borrowing money to acquire goods and services and then repaying the money.
 American society is heavily credit-dependent, and it’s almost guaranteed that at some point your child will be taking out loans for their car, house, business, or any number of other expenses.

 So, learning how to handle credit to pay for college can get kids ready to manage credit in general.
 Part of this knowledge means knowing to avoid it whenever possible; debt is expensive, can take years to repay and interferes with other life pursuits.
 Beyond that, being able to think critically about the credit landscape can go a long way.
 As an example, there’s a big difference in what you can expect from taking out private versus federal student loans.
 Interest rates, payment terms, and repayment plans are generally much more favorable with federal loans, and reducing your reliance on loans altogether while also prioritizing federal loans can save thousands of dollars on college expenses.

 Credit is going to be a part of your child’s life.
 The sooner you can help your child to understand how to use credit to their advantage, the easier their life will be.

 Paying for college is the ideal opportunity to equip your children with the knowledge necessary for greater financial success.
 More specifically, discussing how to plan, save, and manage financial aid for college is the perfect way to get them up to speed on the basics of financial literacy and long-term financial wellness.

 Looking for more ways to get involved?
 The federal government has some great resources if you want more on financing college.
-For more about Financial Literacy Month, EVERFI has a calendar of useful events (the third week is focused on paying for college).
+For more about Financial Literacy Month, EVERFI has a calendar of useful activities.
 Finally, FamZoo offers educational tools as well as a family prepaid bank card and app to provide kids with hands-on money management experience.